 The on-chain transaction processing capacity of a blockchain network is limited by the average block creation time and the block size limit.
 Both of these jointly constrain the network’s throughput.

 Bitcoin’s Proof of Work has a 10 minutes block time.
-This is reduced by other protocols such as Ethereum to 15 seconds which leads to a slightly increased transaction throughput.
+Protocols such as Ethereum have reduced it to 15 seconds.
+This leads to a slightly increased transaction throughput.

 As already mentioned, transaction finality is an important factor in terms of how scalable blockchains are, especially in business and commerce context.
 Major Proof of Stake chains offer faster, and in some cases near-instant finality.
 This is not only common to “traditional” PoS blockchains though, DASH masternodes for instance can have similar finality properties.

 4. Network Security